mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 sum #=> 15
 # an even more literal example
 ```

 As you can see, what reduce does is:
 start at 0 (default), add 1, now sum = 1
 start at sum (1), add 2, now sum = 3
 start at sum (3), add 3, now sum = 6
 etc. until the end.

-In JS however, we don't have these shortcuts available to us, so instead we have to write it out, albeit a little bit.
+In Python however, we don't have the basic shortcut available to us, so instead we have to write it out, albeit a little bit.
 Let's look at the following four Ruby scripts in order to understand their JS counterparts.
-They all do the same thing, and JS sort of has something to do with all of them.
+They all do the same thing, and Python sort of has something to do with all of them.
 Let's go through them and build up our `.reduce` statement:

 #### 1. reduce takes place inside a single parenthesis